THOMASELOVE/431-minute-2022/README.md

 - All Minute Paper deadlines are in the [Course Calendar](https://thomaselove.github.io/431-2022/calendar.html).
 - Minute Papers that are between 1 and 12 hours late will receive 60% credit.
-- Minute Papers that are more than 12 hours late will receive no credit.
+- Minute Papers that are more than 12 hours late will receive at most 40% credit.

 ## Course Participation Grades